TriKro/rsb-content/event-smoke-test.md

 An event allows you to create a product for your target market.
 By organizing one, you need to figure out how to reach your target market, what to say exactly, and how to create an experience which they find useful, pleasant, or inspiring.

 The choice of format can vary widely:
- * lecture by one or a few authorities
+ * Lecture by one or a few authorities
- * peer-to-peer events like an unconference (e.g. LeanCamp)
+ * Peer-to-peer events like an unconference (e.g. LeanCamp)
- * smaller and more intimate events like a #LeanCoffee structure
+ * Smaller and more intimate events like a #LeanCoffee structure
- * a gameshow style
+ * Gameshow style
- * a trip together
+ * Trip together
- * support groups like a mastermind
+ * Support groups like a mastermind
- * networking or drinks
+ * Networking or drinks
- * a conference
+ * Conference

 This type of smoke test is easiest to organize in a larger city, where there are already lots of events and lots of people.
-Even though an event focusses on your target clients in one location, it can be used to establish a more in-depth relationship giving you much more information than interacting online.
+Even though an event focuses on your target clients in one location, it can be used to establish a more in-depth relationship giving you much more information than interacting online.

 Events themselves are attractive as a low upfront investment product.
-They can be considered valuable content .
+They can be considered valuable content.
 They can be used as a source of highly qualified leads (or a way to test a channel), leading into an upsell or presell of a different product/service.

 Because an event is a mini-product in and of itself, it can be used to test a number of different hypotheses around related business models.
 Most frequently, events help with scaling up exploratory customer discovery.
 They help with exploring customers and problems the most.
 They can also be combined with other techniques, like basic landing page smoke tests (with a minimum audience size to confirm there is enough interest in the audience).
 Also they can be considered or combined with a concierge MVP, where the event is combined with delivering a service.